-Pain swallows hope whole, quashing
+Pain swallows hope whole, quashing anticipation,

-motivation, and strength
+motivation, and strength as heartbeats tumble

 through our fingers in a tempest of raging shame.

-hope, we wither, unmoored and disconnected
+Without hope, we wither,

-from the Body, depleted.
-Yet in the beginning
+unmoored and disconnected from the Body, depleted.

-was the Word, and the Word was with God,
+Yet in the beginning was the Word, and the Word was with God,

 and the Word was God.

 How can this Word, this ancient, inspired expression of God

 fall flavorless on our ears, unclear,

 our thoughts flailing in a white-out of exhaustion,

 For pain slips through our grip like a mirage dissembling